 The News Spreads

-Anna Lowell Woodbury started getting letters about her work as news of it spread throughout the country.
-She held a meeting at her home in Washington to form the National Industrial Association, which promoted vocational training in the schools.
+Woodbury started getting letters about her work as news of it spread throughout the country.
+She then held a meeting at her home in Washington to form the National Industrial Association, which promoted vocational training in the schools.
 The Civil War had left many poor widows and orphans who needed a way to support themselves.

 Anna Lowell Woodbury became the NIA’s acting president and ran its first annual meeting in 1888.
 The next year, she published her Lessons in Cookery manual for Washington’s public schools.